-- 100% Refund for withdrawals before the course starts, during the first week of full term courses in the fall and spring, the first three days of half-term courses during the fall and spring, and the three days of all summer courses - 90% Refund when 10% of the classes have been completed - 80% Refund when 20% of the classes have been completed - 70% Refund when 30% of the classes have been completed - 60% Refund when 40% of the classes have been completed - 50% Refund when 50% of the classes have been completed - 40% Refund when 60% of the classes have been completed
+- 100% Refund for withdrawals before the course starts, during the first week of full term courses in the fall and spring, the first day of May Term, the first three days of half-term (8 week) courses during the fall and spring, and the first three days of all summer courses - 90% Refund when 10% of the classes have been completed - 80% Refund when 20% of the classes have been completed - 70% Refund when 30% of the classes have been completed - 60% Refund when 40% of the classes have been completed - 50% Refund when 50% of the classes have been completed - 40% Refund when 60% of the classes have been completed

 After 60% of the class has been completed, no refund will be granted nor will financial aid be reduced.
-The portion of the class completed is based on calendar days from the first day of the class through the last scheduled day of class, including weekends and breaks of less than five days.
+The portion of the class completed is based on calendar days from the first day of the class through the last scheduled day of finals, including weekends and breaks of less than five days.
 Withdrawal date, the day the student withdraws, is the date (determined by the school) that:

-- the student began the withdrawal process prescribed by the school - the student otherwise provided the school with official notification of the intent to withdraw - is the midpoint of the payment period of enrollment for which Title IV assistance was disbursed (unless the institution can document a later withdrawal date) if the student does not begin the school's withdrawal process or notify the school of the intent to withdraw (this may include a student who earns a semester GPA of 0.00).

-If the school determines the student did not begin the withdrawal process or notify the school of the intent to withdraw due to illness, accident, grievous personal loss or other such circumstances beyond the student's control, the school may determine the appropriate withdrawal date under the Administrative Withdrawal Policy.
+- The student began the withdrawal process prescribed by the school - · The student otherwise provided the school with official notification of the intent to withdraw - Is the midpoint of the payment period of enrollment for which Title IV assistance was disbursed (unless the institution can document a later withdrawal date).
+This happens when the student unofficially withdraws and the student does not begin the university's withdrawal process or notify the university of the intent to withdraw (this may include a student who earns a semester GPA of 0.00).
+If the university determines the student did not begin the withdrawal process or notify the school of the intent to withdraw due to illness, accident, grievous personal loss or other such circumstances beyond the student's control, the school may determine the appropriate withdrawal date under the Administrative Withdrawal Policy.